How to Get Rid of Slugs

-I hate slugs.
+I hate slugs, who doesn't?
 I have spent hundreds of dollars on plants for our yard and the slimeballs come rolling in every night for an expensive late-night dinner.
 Already this spring I am seeing significant damage on my emerging delphiniums, peonies, hellebores, iris, and helenium.
 Getting an early start and combining several techniques are helping me keep the nasty garden pests at bay.

 Tuna cans with a little beer in the bottom are not an old wive's tale.
 They really work.
 As soon as the weather got above 40 degrees, I sunk a few tuna cans in the dirt, poured in a little PBR, and had close to a hundred dead slugs the next morning.
 The cans need cleaned out and refreshed with beer bait once a week.
 I cover them with a plastic bag when rain is expected.